-The student must give an oral presentation of no more than twenty (20) minutes on their selected topic (see below).
+The Oral Presentation and Defense is the lecture portion of the lecture recital.
+It should last at least 30 minutes since the lecture recital can contain no more than 20 minutes of music.
 The examiners will then question the student on any aspect of the presentation.
 The presentation should not be read but written notes may be used.
 Handouts and slideshows are allowed, but presentations may not include pre-recorded audio, video, or live performances.